kevinsunchen/indoor-iot-backend/README.md

 indoor-iot-backend$ curl http://localhost:3000/
 ```

-## Add a resource to your application
+## Add a resource to the application

 The application template uses AWS Serverless Application Model (AWS SAM) to define application resources.
 AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources such as functions, triggers, and APIs.
 For resources not included in [the SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use standard [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resource types.